pwdemars/marginal_carbon_intensity/readme.md

 - Non-linear relationships between net demand and carbon intensity are captured
 - The method requires only system-level data; no requirement for more granular data on individual generators
-- An arbitary number of relevant variables can be included in $X$ to control for
+- An arbitary number of relevant variables can be included in $X$ to control for seasonality, fuel prices etc.
 - The impact of large and small changes in net demand $\Delta D$ can be easily calculated

 As a top-down approach, the proposed model does not consider the complex dynamics of generator dispatch.
 While this is a limitation, bottom-up approaches are less generalisable across sytems due to the substantial data requirements.

-Possible improvements could be:

-- To use a more accurate carbon intensity signal (i.e. that from ElectricityMap!)